 Director, Planning and Project Management

-Ms. Anna Franz joined the Architect of the Capitol as Director of Planning and Project Management in June 2006.
-In this role, she oversees a central support organization which provides architecture and engineering design, project and construction management, and in-house construction services to the U.S. Capitol, House Office Buildings, Senate Office Buildings, Library of Congress, U.S. Botanic Garden, and other Agency jurisdictional facilities.
+Ms. Anna Franz joined the Office of the Architect of the Capitol as Director of Planning and Project Management in June 2006.
+In this role, she oversees a central support organization which provides architecture and engineering design, project and construction management, in- house construction, preservation, and sustainability and energy management to the U.S. Capitol, House Office Buildings, Senate Office Buildings, Library of Congress, U.S. Botanic Garden, and other Agency jurisdictional facilities.

 Ms. Franz received a Master of Architecture from The University of Texas at Austin, a Doctor of Philosophy from The George Washington University, and is a registered architect in Virginia.
 She is a member of the American Institute of Architects and has received numerous awards, including The Architect’s Citation Award, General Services Administration Honor Award in Preservation and Conservation and Attorney General Special Commendation Award.